Carleton-sur-Mer: Economy

 Carleton's economy relied historically mostly on agriculture, fishing and forest products.
 The deep water wharf allowed for large international vessels to load lumber.
 Tourism was, from the very beginnings, a significant aspect of the economy due in large part to its beaches and warm water temperature.

+Today, tourism has grown greatly and the economy has transformed to the point that tertiary sector jobs now represent 74% of the job market.

 The Carleton Wind Farm was commissioned in 2008 and is contributing electricity to Hydro-Québec's grid.